 Classroom Management Coordinator

-This is Abby’s second year with the Summer Academy.
+This is Abby’s third year with the Summer Academy.
 She holds a BA in Adolescent Social Studies Education, as well as a MS in Education in Literacy 5-12 from Saint Rose.
 Currently, Abby is teaching AIS ELA for grades 6, 7, and 8 at Oliver W. Winch Middle School in South Glens Falls.
-This past year, she helped launch the No Place for Hate club at the middle school.
+At OWWMS, she advises the No Place for Hate committee and works with students to promote a positive and safe school culture.
 Abby also has quite a bit of experience working with diverse learners; she volunteered at the Refugee and Immigrant Support Services at Emmaus church (RISSE) and participated in the Friday Knights program at Saint Rose.
-She is very excited to be back for a second summer and can’t wait to get started!
+She is very excited to be back for a third summer and can’t wait to get started!